abourke09/draw-straws/notes.md

 - [X] The code should be written in ES6 as much as possible
 - [X] Use the create-react-app generator to start your project.
 - [X] Follow the instructions on this repo to setup the generator: create-react-app
-- [ ] Your app should have one HTML page to render your react-redux application
+- [X] Your app should have one HTML page to render your react-redux application
 - [X] There should be 2 container components
   1. Games
   2. Players
-- [ ] There should be 5 stateless components:
+- [X] There should be 5 stateless components:
   1. PlayerCard
   2. OptionCard
   3. GameCard
   4. Home
-  5.
+  5. Navbar
 - [X] There should be 3 routes
   1. New
   2. Players